This article has been reviewed by Wego‘sĀ editorial team to ensure that theĀ content is up to date & accurate.

 Barcelona – Andorra

-Among others, Andorra is known as a shopping paradise as it has the lowest tax rate in Europe, meaning you simply cannot afford to miss the Andorran shopping experience when visiting Barcelona.
-Perfume, fashion and electronics brands line up shoulder to shoulder in this duty-free shopping center high up in the Pyrenees mountains.
+Among other things, Andorra is known as a shopping paradise, featuring some of the best perfume, fashion, and electronics brands, all lined up shoulder to shoulder in its duty-free shopping center high in the Pyrenees mountains.

 Getting to Andorra